jaluke1203/CIFAR-100-CNN-Project/README.md

 # CIFAR 100 Custom CNN

-**Overview:** This project was put together during ECE 601 at the University of Massachusetts Amherst.
+**Overview:** This project was put together during ECE 601, Machine Learning for Engineers, at the University of Massachusetts Amherst.
 It consists of five phases.

 **Phase 1:**